Benetton founder steps down for son

-MILAN (Reuters) - Luciano Benetton will hand over the helm of the Italian fashion clothing company BNG.MI he helped found 47 years ago to his son this week, he said in an interview published on Sunday.
+MILAN, April 22 (Reuters) - Luciano Benetton will hand over the helm of the Italian fashion clothing company he helped found 47 years ago to his son this week, he said in an interview published on Sunday.

 “The baton passes to my son Alessandro, who will become chairman,” Benetton, who turns 77 in May, said in an interview published in Italian newspaper Corriere della Sera.